Get methods

 }

-2. Aggregate data retrieval: Another common pattern is to create methods that return multiple data points from the contract's state in a single call.
-This is often used when certain data points are commonly used together.
-These are commonly used in Jetton and NFT contracts.
+- Aggregate data retrieval: Another common method is to create methods that gather multiple pieces of data from a contract's state in one call.
+This is useful when specific data points are often used together.
+You can see this approach frequently in Jetton and NFT contracts.

 Example: